Toyota Camry (XV80)

 The Toyota Camry (XV80) is a mid-size car produced by Toyota since October 2023.
 Replacing the XV70 series, the XV80 represented the ninth generation of the Toyota Camry in all markets outside Japan, which followed a different generational lineage.

 Overview

 The XV80 Camry was unveiled on 14 November 2023, it was previewed at the 2023 Los Angeles Auto Show.
 Unlike the previous generations, the XV80 Camry is not available with a pure gasoline engine for markets like North America and Europe.
+Pure gasoline models are still available in markets such as China.

 The XV80 Camry is underpinned by the same GA-K platform as the XV70, retaining the underlying body structure, front doors and roofline, with some changes such as revised dampers and revised tuning for improved comfort.
 The front fascia design adopts Toyota's 'hammerhead' grille and slimmer headlights integrates the C-shaped daytime running lights.
 The rear fascia design features taillights that mimics the C-shaped design from the front, Camry lettering spelt across the boot lid, and a revised crease across the sides of the bumper.

-While the Camry is still assembled in Japan, the XV80 is the first generation to be built exclusively for export due to declining sales of the previous generations on their home market.
-In 2022, Japan represented only 1% of total Camry sales, leading the company to end sales there at the end of 2023.